electerious/Lychee/readme.md

 #### Folder permissions

-Change the permissions of `/lychee/uploads` to 777, including all subfolders:
+Change the permissions of `uploads/` to 777, including all subfolders:

-	chmod -R 777 lychee/uploads/
+	chmod -R 777 uploads/

-#### Lychee configuration `lychee/php/config.php`
+#### Lychee configuration `php/config.php`

 Change the following properties with your MySQL information:

 	$db = The name of the Database you want to use
-	-> Lychee will create the Database for you	$dbUser = Your MySQL username  	$dbPassword = Your MySQL password	$dbHost = Your MySQL host (in most cases you can use localhost)
+	-> Lychee will create the Database and Tables for you	$dbUser = Your MySQL username  	$dbPassword = Your MySQL password	$dbHost = Your MySQL host (in most cases you can use localhost)

 Your photos are protected by a username and password you need to set: